On the distribution of the Hodge locus: Applications in higher level

 For the case where $\G^{\ad}$ is not assumed to be simple we argue as follows, using the full power of the geometric Zilber--Pink.
 Assume, as above, that $S$ contains a Zariski-dense set of special subvarieties $Z_n$ which are of Shimura type, of period dimension $>0$, and atypical intersections.
 Then, by \Cref{geometricZP}, we have a decomposition $\G^{\ad}=\G'\times \G''$, in such a way that the $Z_n$ (or a covering thereof) have trivial period dimension for $\Phi''$.
 Moreover we can assume that there are no further decompositions of $(\G', D_{G'})$ in such a way that the $Z_n$ have trivial period dimension for one of such factors.
 But then $S$ is atypical for $\Phi'$, which is a contradiction.
 That means that the $Z_n$ have to be typical intersection for $\Phi'$, and so, as explained previously, $\Gamma ' \backslash D'$ is a Shimura variety.

-\begin{rmk}[Shimura varieties inside a period domain] Let $D$ be the classifying space for Hodge structures of weight two on a fixed integral lattices, and the $\Gamma \backslash D$ be the associated space of isomorphism classes.
+\begin{rmk}[Shimura varieties inside a period domain] Let $D$ be the classifying space for Hodge structures of weight two on a fixed integral lattice, and $\Gamma \backslash D$ be the associated space of isomorphism classes.
 To fix the notation, as in \Cref{firsrmkweight2}, let

 be the Hodge diamond we are parametrising.
 To be more explicit we notice here that $\mathbf{G}=\mathbf{SO}(2h^{2,0},h^{1,1})$.

 Assume that $h^{1,1}$ is even, and write:

 Shimura-Hodge subvarieties of $D$ appear for example from the trivial map \emph{from complex to real}